bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 ### Computing a Guess
 We now have all the constraints together for the $s_{\mathit{pos},\mathit{sym}}$ variables to characterise the code sequences that are consistent with the received feedback.
 To actually compute a guess, we just need to find an assignment that satisfies these constraints.
-Luckily, we can delegate this task to any SAT solver.
+Luckily, we can delegate this task to a SAT solver.

 To construct the guess, we identify the $s_{\mathit{pos},\mathit{sym}}$ variables that are set to $\mathit{true}$:
 {{< highlight-file "mastermind.py" Python 166 180 >}}